adamtilson/ense370/lab-3/lab-doc.md

 ```
 Part 3: Answer the following questions in a text document:

-3.a) Picking up from where your code left off in part 2, If you were to add a new room, which classes would need to be added?
+3.a) Picking up from where your code left off in part 2, If you were to add a new room type, which is available on all floors, which classes would need to be added?
 Which classes would need to change?

-3.b) Picking up from where your code left off in part 2, If you were to add a new floor, which classes would need to be added?
+3.b) Picking up from where your code left off in part 2, If you were to add a new floor, which contains all of the existing room types, which classes would need to be added?
 Which classes would need to change?

-   You do not need to code up these adjustments, just think about it.
+You do not need to code the adjustments, just list them in the text file.

 ## Submission